MoAmrYehia/Harmonies/README.md

 ```

 #### Response
-The response text will be the base64 representation of the masked PNG image
+The response text will be the base64 representation of the masked PNG image.

 #### Output